Danielariscob/timebunny_app/README.md

 ## 🚀 Credits

-Project developed by Daniela [@Danielariscob] as a cultural and educational mobile experience.
-UI design inspired by @museopedrodeosma.
-Thanks for visiting! 🌿 Feel free to reach out if you'd like to collaborate or implement a similar experience in another museum.
+Project developed by Daniela [@Danielariscob].
+Thanks for visiting! 🌿 Feel free to reach out if you'd like to collaborate or implement a similar experience.